VerifiedarXiv:2312.0075224 min

 The Transformer won by reading everything.
 At every step, attention compares the current token against all the tokens before it, weighs them, and mixes them in.
 Nothing gets compressed and nothing gets forgotten on the way, which is exactly why it is so good.
 It is also why it is expensive.
 Reading a sequence of length LL means roughly L2L^2 comparisons, and at generation time the model keeps a growing cache of every past token's keys and values so it can attend to them again.
 Double the context and you quadruple the attention work and double the cache.
 For a paragraph this is fine.
 For a book, a genome, or an hour of audio it is a wall.

-Mamba, from Albert Gu and Tri Dao, goes back to an older and cheaper idea: a recurrence.
+Mamba, from Albert Gu and Tri Dao, goes back to an older and less expensive idea: a recurrence.
 Walk through the sequence once, left to right, carrying a small fixed-size summary of everything seen so far.
-Cost grows with LL, not L2L^2, and at generation time there is nothing to cache because the whole past lives in that one summary.
+Cost grows with LL, not L2L^2, and at generation time there is nothing to cache because all of the past lives in that one summary.
 Recurrences are not new, and for years they lost to attention on language for one specific reason: a plain recurrence treats every token the same way, so it cannot choose to remember a name and forget a comma.
-Mamba's fix is a single idea with a precise mechanism.
+Mamba addresses this directly.
 Let the summary's update rule depend on the token it is reading.
-The model learns to fling its memory gate open on the tokens that matter and slam it shut on the ones that do not.
+The model learns to open its memory gate on the tokens that matter and shut it on the ones that do not.

-That one change, plus the engineering to make it run fast on a GPU, is the whole paper.
-To see why it works we build a small tower: what a state space model is, how a continuous one becomes a discrete recurrence, why that recurrence is secretly also a convolution, what breaks when you make it selective, and how a careful scan puts the speed back.
-None of the pieces is hard alone.
+That one change, plus the engineering to make it run fast on a GPU, is most of the paper.
+To see why it works, a few ideas carry it: what a state space model is, how a continuous one becomes a discrete recurrence, why that recurrence is also a convolution, what breaks when you make it selective, and how a careful scan puts the speed back.
+Each is a short step; what matters is how they chain together.

 The bill attention runs up

-Start with the cost, because it is the thing Mamba is trying to dodge.
+The cost comes first, because Mamba was built to reduce it.
 Two ways to read a sequence, side by side.
 On the left, attention: token ii looks back at every token jij \le i, so the work it does is the area of a triangle, and that area grows like L2L^2.
 On the right, a recurrence: one fixed-size state slides down the sequence, and each token does the same bounded amount of work to fold itself in, so the total grows like LL.

 Figure 1 · two ways to read a sequence